Tighter-than-tight PA congressional race too close to call

-Democrat Conor Lamb and Republican Rick Saccone battled to the wire Tuesday night in a tighter-than-tight congressional election that pitted the strength of President Donald Trump in blue-collar America against the energy and anger of the political left.
+A razor's edge separated Democrat Conor Lamb and Republican Rick Saccone Tuesday night in their closely watched special election in Pennsylvania, where a surprisingly strong bid by first-time candidate Lamb was testing Donald Trump's sway in a GOP stronghold.

-The contest in the Pittsburgh-area district has drawn national attention as a bellwether for the midterm elections in November for control of Congress.
-Whatever the final outcome, the showing by Lamb in a district Trump won by 20 points in the presidential race is sure to stoke anxiety among Republicans nationwide and renewed enthusiasm among Democrats.
+The contest in the Pittsburgh-area district has drawn national attention as a bellwether for the midterm elections in November, when the Republican Party's House and Senate majorities are at risk.
+Regardless of the outcome in western Pennsylvania, Lamb's showing in a district Trump won by 20 points in the presidential race is sure to stoke anxiety among Republicans nationwide and renewed enthusiasm among Democrats.

-Nearly three hours after polls closed and with 99 percent of precincts reporting, unofficial results had Lamb leading Saccone by 847 votes.
-Some absentee ballots were not expected to be counted until Wednesday morning, and the final result could be decided by a recount.
+At midnight with all precincts reporting, unofficial results had Lamb leading Saccone by fewer than 600 votes.
+Several thousand absentee ballots were still being counted as the effort carried into Wednesday, and the final result could well be decided by a recount.

+The stakes in the high-profile special election were more political than practical.

+The ultimate winner will face re-election in just eight months, and the congressional district as currently shaped will likely vanish next year.
+Yet President Trump and his chief allies invested tremendous time and resources in keeping the seat in Republican hands.

 The White House had scrambled to rally voters behind Saccone, who cast himself as the president's "wingman," but he struggled at times to connect with the blue-collar coalition that fueled Trump's victory little more than a year ago.